FrTerstappen/bevy_mod_lockdown/README.md

 ### Status resources

-The features each add a resource `FeatureNameAdjustment` that can be used to check the current status of the adjustment.
+The resource `LockdownAdjustments` can be used to check the status of the adjustments.
-These resources are enums with variants describing the current status.
+The features each add a field to the resource that matches the feature name.
-They start with a value of `Unknown`.
+These fields are enums with variants describing the current status.

 ## Features